senecajs/seneca-in-practice/problems/transport_client/problem.md

-If you want to test it manually, you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and then launch your solution directly (`node mysolution`).
+If you want to test it manually, you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and then launch your solution directly (`node program.js`).